Skip to content

 5. Community Trust

-Sourcing locally isn’t just economic.
-It builds goodwill.
+Sourcing locally isn’t just economic; it builds goodwill.
 Farmers become partners, suppliers become allies, and customers see a brand supporting Nigeria.
 That loyalty feeds growth.

 Read more: Supply Chain Lessons from the GM Ventilator Project 2020.